 However, despite the cost-effectiveness and multiple energy, environmental, health, and safety benefits that building energy codes deliver, efforts to improve energy codes—including training, outreach, implementation support, and enforcement—significantly lack the funds and resources that are needed.
 The result?
 Buildings waste far more energy and resources than they should—representing billions of dollars in missed energy savings, as well as a missed opportunity for better quality and more resilient buildings.

-IMT is the principal investigator for two U.S. Department of Energy-funded initiatives related to energy code compliance through the Building Energy Code Program:
+IMT is the principal investigator for several U.S. Department of Energy-funded initiatives related to energy code compliance through the Building Energy Code Program.